HA4ever37/8-Bit-CPU-EEPROM-Programmer/README.md

 # 8-Bit-CPU-EERPOM-Programmer
-This is an Arduino code to program a breadboard EEPROM for 8-Bit CPU based on Ben Eater CPU (microcode instructions)
+This is an Arduino code to program EEPROMs for a breadboard 8-Bit CPU based on Ben Eater CPU desgin (microcode instructions programmer)

 Features include:
 * Reduced components in compare with Ben Eater's design